SameeraGrandhi/mlflow-on-k8s/platformSetup/README.md

 3. Create your ml model flask api service based on your use cases.
 Sample project [url](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/tree/master/modelFlaskApp)

 # Platform Setup
-This Project describes all the installation process for To run Mlflow project on  minikube/Kubernetes Cluster starting from scratch.
+This context describes all the installation process for To run Mlflow project on  minikube/Kubernetes Cluster starting from scratch.
 This will covers all aspect of its installation including all various softwares needed, and how to deploy the required services on kubernetes cluster.